-The San Francisco–based Bernard Osher Foundation was started in 1977 by Bernard Osher, a respected businessman and community leader.
-The Foundation seeks to improve quality of life through support for higher education and the arts.
+The San Francisco–based Bernard Osher Foundation was started in 1977 by Bernard Osher, a respected businessman, and community leader.
+The Foundation seeks to improve the quality of life through support for higher education and the arts.
 In partnership with the Bernard Osher Foundation, Osher Lifelong Learning Institutes are now found on the campuses of 123 prestigious colleges and universities, from Maine and California to Hawaii and Alaska.
 Each provides a distinctive array of noncredit courses and activities specifically developed for intellectually curious adults of all ages, with special attention to those 50 or better.

 Initially endowed by the Bernard Osher Foundation, the Osher Lifelong Learning Institute at Colorado State University was established in 2006 and is a membership-based, self-supporting program committed to fostering lifelong learning and enriching lives.
 Designed to challenge and inform, courses are small, engaging, and interactive.